Job Title: Impact Manager

 This position is a fit for you, if you:

-- Are excited to work with a diverse set of community members;
+- Are excited to work with a diverse set of community stakeholders;

 - Enjoy developing trusting and productive relationships with partners (schools and community-based);

 - Possess exceptional communication skills, both verbal and written;

 - Are comfortable with collecting and using data for continuous improvement;

 - Have experience/interest in program development and implementation;

 - Have credentials and/or experience in the areas of education, human development, behavioral health, public health, social work, community development and/or family stability;

 - Have experience and/or knowledge of case management and social service delivery systems;